Insight • Design craft

 Vestibular sensitivity

-Large-scale motion (parallax, zooming, rotating) can cause nausea and disorientation in users with vestibular disorders.
-These users often enable prefers-reduced-motion, but even for users who have not, restraint is important.
+Large-scale motion such as parallax, zooming and rotating can cause nausea and disorientation in users with vestibular disorders.
+These users often enable prefers-reduced-motion, but restraint still matters for everyone else.

 Focus management

-When motion changes the visible content (accordion expanding, modal appearing, page transitioning), manage keyboard focus appropriately.
-The user's focus should move to the newly visible content.
+When motion changes what is visible - an accordion expanding, a modal appearing, a page transitioning - keyboard focus needs to move with it.
+The user's focus should land on the newly visible content.

 What to do next

-Start by defining your brand's motion personality (calm, snappy, playful, precise).
-Then implement three or four micro-interactions on your most-used interface.
+Start by defining your brand's motion personality: calm, snappy, playful or precise.
+Then add three or four micro-interactions to the interface people use most often.
 Measure the impact on task completion and user satisfaction.
 Expand gradually.

 If you want help building a motion design system that strengthens your brand, book a call or explore our services.